Savvythelegend/PGDocs/docs/bootstrap.md

 If the new cluster is created as a replica cluster (with replica mode enabled), application database configuration will be skipped.

-!!!
-Important
+:::important
-    While the `Cluster` is in recovery mode, no changes to the database, including the catalog, are permitted.
+While the `Cluster` is in recovery mode, no changes to the database,
+    including the catalog, are permitted.
 This restriction includes any role overrides, which are deferred until the `Cluster` transitions to primary.
     During the recovery phase, roles remain as defined in the source cluster.